prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

     <td>
     Sets a default ETH address for all validator public keys. <br /> <br />
     <strong>Example</strong>: <code>--suggested-fee-recipient=0x0123456722E6b0000012BFEBf6177F1D2e9758D9</code> <br /> <br />
     <strong>Note</strong>: This setting is overwritten by the flags below.
-If you don't configure Fee Recipient addresses using the flags below, this address will be mapped to all validator public keys.
+If you don't configure a Fee Recipient addresses using one of the flags below, this address will be mapped to all validator public keys.
     </td>
   </tr>
   <tr>
     <td><code>proposer-settings-file</code></td>
     <td>
-    Sets the local file location for your `proposer-settings` YAML or JSON configuration.
-This configuration lets you configure proposer settings for your validator keys. <br /> <br />
+    Sets the local file location for your <code>proposer-settings</code> YAML or JSON configuration.
+This lets you configure proposer settings like <code>fee_recipient</code> and <code>gas_limit</code> for your validator keys.
+This lets you override the ETH address specified by <code>suggested-fee-recipient</code> for any number of public keys. <br /> <br />
     <strong>Example</strong>: <code>--proposer-settings-file=./proposer_settings.json</code> <br /> <br />
     </td>
   </tr>
   <tr>
     <td><code>proposer-settings-url</code></td>
     <td>
-    A remote `proposer-settings` configuration endpoint in URL format. <br /> <br />
+    A remote <code>proposer-settings</code> configuration endpoint in URL format.
+This lets you override the ETH address specified by <code>suggested-fee-recipient</code> for any number of public keys. <br /> <br />
     <strong>Example</strong>: <code>--proposer-settings-url=http://example.com/api/getProposerSettings</code> <br /> <br />
     <strong>Note</strong>: JSON should be delivered as a JSON payload, not as a JSON file.
 Your client will issue a GET request and expects the response <code>Content-Type</code> header to be <code>application/json</code>.
     </td>